We all get so many emails each day, so let these tips help you sort, respond, and archive emails for a more organized inbox.

 *not a dramatization. a real life inbox was used in this demonstration!

 Your inbox is just that – an inbox.
 It’s not a storage vault.
 Don’t keep 1,000 read emails in your inbox.
 You need to be able to see what’s important and tackle it.
-If you’re saving tons of emails with things like future flight info or an address you will need in the future, you need to move that information to another space to store.
+If you’re saving tons of emails with things like future flight info, you need to move that information to another space to store.
 Consider using the notepad on your computer or your Google Calendar to make the information pop up on the date you will need it.

 Tags and categories only make it complicated and harder to find the things you need to respond to.
-I really have only two categories of emails: things I can respond to right now and things I need to address later.
-Any information I need to save I move to another area of my computer, as mentioned above, like notepad or my calendar.
+I have only two categories of emails: things I can respond to right now and things I need to address later.
+Any information I need to save I move to another area of my computer like notepad or my calendar.

 Reduce before you organize.
 It’s a tip that organizers across the globe are following, whether you’re talking about your kitchen drawers or your closet.
 If you want a neater inbox, reduce the number of emails you get.
 I unsubscribe from something nearly everyday.
 It is always annoying to click through, but I know the reward for each click is one less email tomorrow.
 If I need to know about a Pottery Barn sale, I’ll go to PotteryBarn.com.
 I don’t need an email to pester me.